jjakk/TernaryScript/Readme.md

 INPUT_VARIABLE|variable_name
 ```
 ### Modification
-Set a variable equal to a static value (in development)
+Set a variable equal to a static value
 ```
 MODIFY_VARIABLE:SET:STATIC|variable_name|new_value
 ```
-Set a variable equal to the value of another variable (in development)
+Set a variable equal to the value of another variable
 ```
 MODIFY_VARIABLE:SET:VARIABLE|variable_name|other_variable_name
 ```